 The Experimental and Basic Sciences core of SERI comprises of all the research laboratory space and core equipment contained therein that facilitate and support the translational and basic ocular disease research within SERI.
-This platform provides the core facilities available for all SERI researchers engaged in wet or bench laboratory research.
-The Experimental and Basic Sciences Platform is further divided into five separate facilities.
+This research platform provides the core facilities available for all SERI researchers engaged in wet or bench laboratory research.
+The Experimental & Basic Sciences Research Platform is further divided into three separate facilities.

-The Translational Ophthalmic Pathology Facility works in synergy with the
+The Translational Ophthalmic Pathology & Immunology Facility works in synergy with the

 Experimental Microscopy and Imaging Facility to provide specialised non-routine histopathology services involving ophthalmic tissues.
 This facility is led by a trained ophthalmic pathologist, Dr Anita Chan.
 Non-routine histological services include but are not limited to specialised techniques for tissue processing for transmission electron microscopy, multiplexed immunohistochemistry and preparation of ocular microvasculature and retinal tissue whole mounts.